telerik/ajax-docs/controls/grid/columns/resizing.md

 If you set **ResizeGridOnColumnResize** to **True**, the grid changes its size dynamically when the user resizes a column.
 All other columns retain their original sizes.

->note When using resizing with scrolling and static headers only the **GridTableView** is resized - RadGrid's width remains fixed.
+>tip When using resizing with scrolling and static headers only the **GridTableView** is resized - RadGrid's width remains fixed.
 >